 You should be able to work out the intent of a search query based on the keywords it uses.
 Examples of keywords under each of these intent categories are:

-- Informational – how, what is, best way to, alternatives to, guide
+- Informational – how, what is, best way to, alternatives to, guide, tutorial

-- Navigational – [brand name] + website, reviews, locations near me, Twitter
+- Navigational – [brand name] + website, [product name], locations near me, Twitter, reviews

 Informational keywords are considered to be low intent keywords.
 People using informational keywords are looking for more knowledge on a particular topic and trying to educate themselves, without an intention to purchase anything.